 Principles of microbiology, including metabolism, structure, function, genetics, and phylogeny of microbes.
 The course will also examine the interactions of microbes with each other, hosts, and the environment.
-Laboratory activities will reinforce principles of microbiology, including metabolism, structure, function, genetics, and phylogeny of microbes.
-The course will also examine the interactions of microbes with each other, hosts, and the environment.
+Laboratory activities will reinforce these principles of microbiology, with special emphasis on bacteria.